tidymodels/tidymodels.org-legacy/content/start/recipes/index.markdown

 More generally, the recipe selectors mean that you don't always have to apply steps to individual variables one at a time.
 Since a recipe knows the _variable type_ and _role_ of each column, they can also be selected (or dropped) using this information.

 We need one final step to add to our recipe.
-Since `carrier` and `dest` have some infrequently occurring values, it is possible that dummy variables might be created for values that don't exist in the training set.
+Since `carrier` and `dest` have some infrequently occurring factor values, it is possible that dummy variables might be created for values that don't exist in the training set.
 For example, there is one destination that is only in the test set:

 ```r